Joseph0472/NBLBlog/README.md

-NBL blog, a blog java web application.
+NBL blog, a blog java web application (The project is no longer updated).

 ~~Our Project is on Live:~~